neeyatl/fraud-detection-app/README.md

 Then, in your browser, type the address "localhost:3000" and press enter.
 This will show the initial page of the website.
 This page is supposed to ask user input and it isn't ready yet.

-In order to show the demo, you must go the the address "localhost:3000/data".
+In order to show the demo, you must go to the address "localhost:3000/data".
 This route will use a dummy dataset from within the project and it'll show a demo of how the user interface will look like.

 ## Authors